aatifsohel/100-days-of-code/round-2-log.md

 ### R2D36 - Apr 28, 2023
 Today, I build testimonial grid section section using HTML-CSS (sass scss).
 I took 4 hours and 45 minutes to build it.
 But I enjoyed building it.
 I coded for 1 hour 25 minutes.

+### R2D37 - Apr 30, 2023
+Today, I started working on Mapty project.
+I learnt how to use geolocation API.
+Getting coordinates using geolocation.
+Displaying a map using leaflet.